Parents - Home Learning

 Early, well developed habits bear fruit in Years 7 - 9.

-FOUNDATION: Students/parents or carer read together each night.
+PREP: Students/parents or carer read together each night.

 Focus on Organisation: Learning to be prepared for school each day.